 Hello, 1990s potlucks!
 At least that’s when I remember these from, but perhaps you remember them from another decade?
 (If so, tell me in the comments!)

 These Easy Mini Cherry Cheesecakes have stuck around for decades for good reason—they are seriously easy and seriously GOOD!

 The base is a Nilla wafer, which is topped with a simple sweetened cream cheese mixture, then baked to perfection in a muffin tin.

 After the cheesecakes have cooled, we’ll use another shortcut, canned cherry pie filling, for the top.
-(I also use cherry pie filling for my Cherry Coffee Cake, Cherry Dump Cake, and Cherry Salad—it’s such a great pantry staple for making sweet treats!).
+(I also use cherry pie filling for my Cherry Coffee Cake, Cherry Dump Cake, Easy Punch Bowl Cake, and Cherry Salad—it’s such a great pantry staple for making sweet treats!).

 For these cheesecakes, the end result is a delightful combination of sweet and tart, creamy and fruity—it’s a truly easy way to make cheesecake without the fuss.
 There’s no water bath and no springform pan required here!

 I love that these make individual servings, too.
 They are great for potlucks, picnics, cookouts, dessert buffets, and even holiday desserts.

 This post contains affiliate links.
 Affiliate links support Gift of Hospitality at no additional cost to you.
 I receive a commission if you choose to make a purchase through these links.